Tensor product algorithms for inference of contact network from epidemiological data: Introduction

 In this paper we investigate inference of the contact network from states of the network observed over time.
-We use a Bayesian formulation but do not assume any prior knowledge on the structure of the contact network, and thus solve a black--box optimisation problem
+We use a Bayesian formulation to find the network with the maximum a posteriori (MAP) estimate.
+However, we do not assume any prior knowledge on the structure of the contact network (uniform prior), and thus look for the maximum likelihood estimate (MLE),